Drop-OSS/drop-docs/versioned_docs/version-0.3.0/installing-drop-app/debian.md

 ## Installing drop-app

-To install drop-app on Debian, [simply download the deb package](https://github.com/Drop-OSS/drop-app/releases/download/v0.3.4/Drop.Desktop.Client_0.3.4_amd64.deb) and open the downloaded file.
+To install drop-app on Debian, simply download the `amd64.deb` or `arm64.deb` package [from this page](https://github.com/Drop-OSS/drop-app/releases/latest) and open the downloaded file.
 It will open it in the Software app.
 You can click Install on this page.

 ![Installing drop-app on the Debian Software app](installing-drop-app-on-debian-software.png)